mixmix/blogposts/fragments/_theory_of_change_secure_scuttlebutt.md

 - Who holds power over the definition of value of what you're interacting with?
 - Where do you publish your content?

-I think it's overly idealistic to transition immediately to decentralised uncapturable solutions, but there are small choices that we can and should start making if we want to live in a thriving socirty.
+I think it's overly idealistic to transition immediately to decentralised uncapturable solutions, but there are small choices that we can and should start making if we want to live in a thriving society.

 Possible solutions
 ------------------